 • Starfish supports weekend hunger relief for students with a healthy assortment of meals and snacks in a convenient pack.
 This program assists 275 students throughout the school year, promoting a healthier and more food-secure community.
 Together, we can make a meaningful impact on children's lives and empower them to thrive.

-• In May 2022, Chilliwack Bowls of Hope, in partnership with the University of the Fraser Valley Agricultural Student Association and the City of Chilliwack, inaugurated the Community Roots Garden.
-This initiative boasts more than 60 garden allotments, featuring raised beds, accessible plots, and expansive open spaces.
+In May 2022, Chilliwack Bowls of Hope, in partnership with the University of the Fraser Valley Agricultural Student Association and the City of Chilliwack, launched the Community Roots Garden.
+This space offers garden allotments with raised beds and accessible plots, encouraging community participation to enhance local food security.

 • Ensuring equitable access to nourishing, healthy, and culturally preferable food is vital to the overall health and well-being of our communities.